MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/memory-101.md

 * JavaScript heap memory of the page.
 * JavaScript heap memory of all dedicated workers started by the page.

+The **Memory** tool shows both the V8 memory and the objects allocated in the native memory that are relevant to the rendered webpage.

 <!-- ====================================================================== -->
 ## Garbage-collection roots

 _Garbage-collection roots_, or GC roots, are created by the browser when a reference from the browser's native code to a JavaScript object outside of the V8 virtual machine is made.
 These references are called _handles_.
-You can find these handles in the **Memory** tool under **GC roots** > **Handle scope** and **GC roots** > **Global handles**.<!-- Can't find this in the Memory tool.
-Where is it? -->

 There are many internal GC roots, most of which aren't interesting for web developers.
 From the webpage's standpoint, the following types of GC roots exist:

 *  Window global object (in each iframe).
-In a heap snapshot displayed in the **Memory** tool, the `distance` field for a window global object indicates the number of property references that on the shortest retaining path from the window.<!-- If this is useful, this needs clarification: what window?
-The top-level one?
-Does retaining path mean the path through the graph from the iframe window to the top-level window? -->

-*  The document DOM tree, consisting of all native DOM nodes that are reachable by traversing the document.
-Not all of the nodes have JavaScript wrappers, but if a node has a wrapper, the node is alive while the document is alive.

-*  Sometimes objects are retained by the debugging context set by the **Sources** or the **Console** tool, for example when evaluating a JavaScript expression in the **Console** tool.
-To remove these objects from the **Memory** tool, clear the **Console** tool and deactivate breakpoints in the **Sources** tool before recording a heap snapshot.
+*  Sometimes objects are retained by the debugging context that's set by the **Sources** or the **Console** tool, such as when evaluating a JavaScript expression in the **Console** tool.
+To remove these objects from the **Memory** tool, before recording a heap snapshot, clear the **Console** tool and deactivate breakpoints in the **Sources** tool.

 The memory graph starts with a GC root, which may be the `window` object of the browser or the `Global` object of a Node.js module.
 You don't control how the root object is garbage-collected.